An automated clad-rack warehouse integrated into the most advanced and sustainable factory within Europe

 Looking towards future growth, DAFSA installs an automated clad-rack warehouse

 Mecalux builds DAFSA an automated clad-rack warehouse, in the scenic countryside near Valencia, whose outer finish was carefully made to be environmentally friendly.
-The new warehouse, with a capacity for more than 23,000 pallets, is integrated with production outputs via a two level overpass.
-Mecalux Easy WMS (warehouse management software) was supplied, which is responsible for managing all the warehouse processes.
+The new warehouse, with a capacity for more than 23,000 pallets, is integrated with production outputs via a two-level overpass.
+Mecalux Easy WMS (warehouse management software) was supplied to control all warehouse processes.

 Automated clad-rack warehouse Storage capacity:: 23,232 pallets Maximum weight per pallet:: 1,050 kg Height of the warehouse:: 39 m Type of stacker cranes:: Double-deep, twin-mast No. of stacker cranes:: 4 No. of shuttles:: 2 Preload channels:: 21 Capacity per channel:: 11 Construction system:: Self-supporting